cubesystems/releaf/docs/documentation/usage-basics.md

 The simplest typical case goes as follows:

-* Create an ActiveRecord model with some attributes
+1. Create an ActiveRecord model with some attributes.
-* Create a controller for the model by extending Releaf's base controller (1 line of code)
+2. Create a controller for the model by extending Releaf's base controller (1 line of code).
-* Add the controller to Releaf routes (1 line of code)
+3. Add the controller to Releaf routes (1 line of code).
-* Add the controller to Releaf navigation menu (1 line of code)
+4. Add the controller to Releaf navigation menu (1 line of code).
-* Grant access to the controller to an administrator role (1 tick in the permissions panel)
+5. Grant access to the controller to an administrator role (1 tick in the permissions panel).

 These steps are described in more detail in the [Creating controllers](creating-controllers.html) chapter.